TheCodeAddiction/ReconRobin/README.md

 ```

 # How-to example
+## Run all scans
 1. Run recon robin: `python recon_robin.py`
+2. Write all the domains you want to recon in a comma seperated list, for example: `github.com, gitlab.com, bitbucket.com`
+3. Click enter, sit back and watch recon robin grab the domains

+## Run only DNS recon
+1. Run recon robin: `python recon_robin.py --dns-only`
+2. You can optionally add a `--ip <ip address>` to spesicy what dns server you want to query
 2. Write all the domains you want to recon in a comma seperated list, for example: `github.com, gitlab.com, bitbucket.com`
 3. Click enter, sit back and watch recon robin grab the domains
 ![img.png](img.png)